Burns Surgeon Perth

 Burns surgery is one of the most complex and challenging areas of plastic surgery.

-“These treatments are designed to replace or repair the damaged skin in a way that fits exactly with what each person requires.”
+These treatments are designed to replace or repair the damaged skin in a manner tailored to the individual patient’s needs and requirements.

 Dr Jeremy Rawlins, Burns Surgeon Perth